- Location: Oregon

 Drivers Permits in OregonPage Overview

-The process to obtain an instruction permit in Oregon depends on your age, i.e. whether you're younger or older than the age of 18.
+The process to obtain an instruction permit in Oregon depends on your age, i.e. whether you're younger or older than 18 years old.

-A provisional license permit allows drivers 15, 16, or 17 years of age to operate a vehicle when accompanied by someone who is at least 21 years of age, is sitting next to the permit holder, and has a valid driver's license.
+A provisional license permit allows drivers 15 to 17 years old to operate a vehicle when accompanied by someone who is at least 21 years old, is sitting next to the permit holder, and has a valid driver's license.

 If you want to apply for a provisional instruction permit, you have to meet the following requirements:

 Provide the Required Documents and Information